Syracuse blows game open in 2nd half, tops Wake Forest 79-54

+The schedule gave Syracuse a bit of a break after a tough run of games.
+The Orange handled it well, too, simply by not turning in a flat performance against a struggling opponent.

-Tyus Battle scored 21 points and Syracuse held Wake Forest without a basket for 13½ minutes in the second half in Saturday's 79-54 win.
+Tyus Battle scored 21 points and Syracuse held Wake Forest without a basket for 13½ minutes in the second half in Saturday's 79-54 win, earning its 10th Atlantic Coast Conference victory and ending a two-game skid.

-Elijah Hughes added 18 points for the Orange (19-10, 10-6 Atlantic Coast Conference), who had little trouble knocking down shots from the opening tip.
-But Syracuse led by just five early in the second half before the Demon Deacons went cold and gave the Orange their chance to steadily stretch the lead into a blowout.

-Syracuse shot 54 percent and dominated inside, finishing with a 44-10 edge in points in the paint.
+Syracuse (19-10, 10-6 ACC) had lost at home to then-No. 1 Duke and Tuesday at fifth-ranked North Carolina.
+The Orange then arrived at Joel Coliseum — a venue where they lost last year — as the easy favorite against a host sitting near the bottom of the league standings.

+"These games are always difficult, the game you're supposed to win," coach Jim Boeheim said.
+"It's not that easy.
+I thought today we played really solid, solid basketball."

 Sign Up and Save